 This is a great way to not be tied to a recipe and also add variety into your meals.
 Having meat ready is half the battle when trying to get dinner ready- fast.

 When it’s ready you can use it in soups, salads, wraps, pizzas, and casseroles.
+See all of my shredded chicken recipes.

 If you know you’re going to need chopped onions, garlic, peppers, or other vegetables for recipes, you can easily do that on Sunday and store in the refrigerator until you need them.